 Becoming an appointee for social security benefits

-You can apply to become an appointee for a person who may need help with claiming benefit because they can’t manage their own affairs.
-This could be because they’re mentally incapable or have severe disabilities.
+You can apply to become an appointee for someone who may need help with claiming benefit because they can’t manage their own affairs.
+This could be because they’re mentally incapable or, exceptionally, have severe physical disabilities.
 As an appointee you can be given the legal right to act for them.

 Who can be an appointee

 Only one appointee can act on behalf of someone who is entitled to benefits (the claimant) from the Department for Communities (DfC).

 An appointee can be:

 - an individual, for example, a friend or relative

 - an organisation or representative of an organisation, for example, a solicitor

 You can only be an appointee if DfC has appointed you to act on someone else's behalf.
 You will have to go to an interview, at which you will also complete form BF56.
 If you have not done this, then you’re not an appointee.

 You won't be made an appointee if someone is capable but just needs some general help managing or getting their benefit.
 Also, you won't be an appointee just because it seems the most convenient way of helping someone.